braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/android/notification_channels.md

 ## Adding channels to your Android push messages

-1. Navigate to the Android push composer on any campaign or Canvas
+1. Navigate to the Android push composer on any campaign or Canvas.
 2. Select the channel you'd like to use from the dropdown.
-If you do not have a dropdown but rather have the below view, you'll need to add channels before selecting them for campaigns
+If you do not have a dropdown but rather have the below view, you'll need to add channels before selecting them for campaigns.

 ![][10]